psym0n76/SpyWebApplication/README.md

-This ASP.Core Web Application will take a Message and SpyName name as input parameters and return true if the SpyName is hidden within the message.
+This ASP.Core Web Application will take a Message and SpyName as input parameters and return true if the SpyName is hidden within the message.

 Set up a GET request (Postman) to the following URL